cosmos/sp1-ics07-tendermint/README.md

 This, `sp1-ics07-tendermint`, is an example of a ZK IBC tendermint light client on Ethereum.
 It's goal is to demonstrate how to use SP1 to generate proofs for:
 - Updating the light client state (including historical headers) - implemented
-- Verify membership proofs (for IBC packets) - implemented
+- Verify membership (for IBC packets) - implemented
+- Verify non-membership (for IBC packets) - not implemented yet
 - Misbehaviour detection (freezing the light client) - not implemented yet
-- Verify non-membership proofs (for IBC packets) - not implemented yet

 This project is structured as a cargo workspace with the following directories:
 * The `contracts` directory contains a Solidity contract that implements the ICS-07 Tendermint light client which can verify SP1 proofs.
 This is a [`foundry`](https://github.com/foundry-rs/foundry) project, and not a part of the cargo workspace.